-Newark Tech has a functional Parent Teacher Student Association (PTSA) and an ESL Parent Advisory Committee consisting of a president, vice-president, treasurer and secretary.
-The body meets at least once per month to evaluate initiatives and discuss ways to improve community outreach and parental involvement.
-Parents take an active role in their children's education by following and monitor their progress using the web-based PowerSchool portal.
-They are provided with training in various areas such as using the Power School Parent Portal, HIB, Financial Aid, and state assessments.
-With the advent of the COVID-19 pandemic there has been significant improvement in parental involvement, with hundreds of parents logging into virtual meetings.
+Payne Tech has an active Parent Teacher Student Association (PTSA), consisting of a president, vice-president, treasurer and secretary.
+The body meets at least once per month to evaluate initiatives, discuss ways to improve community outreach and identify ways in which to support administrators, staff, and students.
+Parents support safety protocols, fundraisers, cultural events, extracurricular activities, academic events, and special occurrences such as Teacher Appreciation.
+With the advent of the COVID-19 pandemic there has been significant improvement in parental involvement, with hundreds of parents logging in to virtual meetings.

-- \ Data is not displayed in order to protect student privacy - \\ Accountability calculations require 20 or more students - N No Data is available to display - † This indicates a table specific note see note below table
+- Data is not displayed in order to protect student privacy - Accountability calculations require 20 or more students - N No Data is available to display - † This indicates a table specific note see note below table